Return to Study process

 - complete Academic Registry paperwork

-- respond to Student Services’ request for information on the student to aid with the Return to Study process
+- respond to Student Support’ request for information on the student to aid with the Return to Study process

 - monitor the return date and approximately two to three months prior to return start the Return to Study Process